Biophysical and Structural Biology

 Discussion of research strategies, methods, and current literature concerning macromolecular self-assembly processes and protein-protein interactions as they relate to biological specificity.
 Emphasis on experimental approaches used in current literature.
 Prerequisite: permission of instructor.

-MEDCH 554 – Biophysics & Structural Virology
+MEDCH 554 – Biophysical & Structural Virology

 Discusses current topics in virus research and literature.
 Weekly sessions led by all participating members of the research group.
 Prerequisite: permission of instructor.
 Credit/no-credit only.